 Full Name: James Michael Begley

-September 2008 – present, Systems Engineering & Assessment Ltd, Bath, UK
+September 2008 – present, Systems Engineering & Assessment Ltd, Bristol, UK

 Currently employed as a senior consultant within a systems engineering and software development company.
 Example projects worked on include the following: